CEN-Nouvelle-Aquitaine/bruno-API-ODKCentral/README.md

 1- Clone localy this repository

-2- [Dowload Bruno](https://www.usebruno.com/downloads) and install it on your computer
+2- [Download Bruno](https://www.usebruno.com/downloads) and install it on your computer

 3- Open the collection in Bruno by searching for the cloned folder